Strewing and PDA Guide

 The adult is creating conditions where engagement can happen safely.

-Strewings as a Neuroaffirmative PDA Approach
+Strewing as a Neuroaffirmative PDA Approach

 For individuals with a PDA profile, the nervous system may interpret many everyday interactions as threats to autonomy.